intel/QAT_Engine/README.md

 production use.

-* When forking within an application it is not valid for a cryptographic operation to be started in the parent process and completed in the child process.
+* When forking within an application it is not valid for a cryptographic operation to be started in the parent process, and completed in the child process.
 * Only one level of forking is permitted, if a child process forks again then the Intel&reg; Quickassist Technology OpenSSL\* Engine will